 Max Weylandt.

-I'm trying to learn more about what people think democracy means, how elites talk about democracy, and the relationship between prejudice and attitudes towards democracy.
+In my dissertation, I researched what Americans think democracy means, how elites talk about democracy in three countries (U.K., U.S., RSA), and the relationship between prejudice and democratic attitudes.
 I also like thinking about how survey researchers can collect better data, and am working on tools that can make their life easier when analyzing data.
-Before coming to Northwestern, I worked for the Institute for Public Policy Research in Namibia — my work for them is here.

 Publications